open-contracting/lib-cove-ocds/README.rst

 array\*
 ^^^^^^^

-An array marked with an asterisk is populated from fields in the data, so could be any type if the data doesn't conform to the schema.
+An array marked with an asterisk is populated from fields in the data, so could be any type (if the data doesn't conform to the schema).